Skip to main content

 COAG Consultation Regulation Impact Statement – Australian Energy Market Commission

-On 5 November 2020, the Australian Energy Market Commission (AEMC) released the draft rule determination and rule titled National Energy Retail Amendment (Maintaining Life Support Customer Registration When Switching) Rule 2020.
+On 4 February 2021, the Australian Energy Market Commission (AEMC) published a draft determination and rule titled National Electricity Amendment (Implementing a general power system risk review) Rule 2021.

 Commonwealth-State